 NCERT Exemplar Class 12 Chemistry Chapter 3 Electrochemistry

 Do you know how the batteries of smartphones work?
 A lithium-ion battery is used in our laptops, smartphones, and electric vehicles, and it is based on electrochemical principles.
 In these batteries, chemical reactions take place that convert chemical energy into electrical energy to power our devices.
-NCERT Chapter 3 Chemistry class 12, "Electrochemistry" provides a detailed explanation of the relationship between chemical energy and electrical energy, how chemical reactions can generate electrical energy, such as in batteries, and how electrical energy can drive non-spontaneous chemical reactions, such as in electrolysis and the principles and theories that govern their behavior.
+The chapter on electrochemistry offers a comprehensive explanation of the connection between chemical energy and electrical energy.
+It discusses how chemical reactions can produce electrical energy, as seen in batteries, and how electrical energy can initiate non-spontaneous chemical reactions, such as in electrolysis.
+Additionally, it covers the principles and theories that govern these processes.
+In this article, we have included Higher Order Thinking Skills (HOTS) questions along with a structured approach to solving the chapter's questions.
+This helps students gain a clearer understanding of how to learn the chapter effectively.
+The HOTS questions also provide insight into the challenging and thought-provoking questions they may face.

 This Story also Contains